 New smokers often have debris and remnants left behind from the manufacturing process like solvents, uncured paint, adhesives and oils.
 They can add a very unpleasant flavoring to your smoked food and even worse, some of the chemicals used can be toxic.

-Therefore, the first step you should do is to give your smoker a thorough cleaning to remove those manufacturing remnants.
+The first step is to give your new smoker a thorough cleaning to remove those manufacturing remnants.

-Some guides would tell you to use water alone to clean the smoker, but we would recommend using a combination of warm water and dish soap as they are much effective at degreasing the inner surface of the smoker.
-They do a more thorough job than plain water.
+Some guides would tell you to use water alone, but we would recommend using a combination of warm water and dish soap as they are much effective at degreasing the inner surface of the smoker.

-When you are done with the interior, clean the exterior too.
+When the interior is done, clean the exterior too.
 If you have an electric smoker, use a damp cloth to clean the control panel.
 Finally, rinse off the soapy residue both in the interior and exterior parts with water.

 - Don’t use dish soap with harsh chemicals to clean the interior of the smoker.
 Your regular dishwashing detergent would do fine.

-Once you are done cleaning everything properly, leave the smoker open to expose it and the other parts to the air, then let it dry.
+Once you are done, leave the smoker open to expose it to the air and let it dry.

 Alternatively, you can wipe it first to make it dry faster.